 St. Peter's, in the square of the same name, dates from 1700 and was built under the reign of Leopold I on the model of St. Peter's at Rome by Fischer of Erlach.
-The leaden statues on the porch are by Kohl, its frescoes by Rothmeyer and Babiena, the high altar is by Altomonte.
-Here is to be seen the tomb of Wolfgang Lazius, the historian († 1565).
+The leaden statues on the porch are by Koll, its frescoes by Rothmeyer and Babiena, the high altar is by Altomonte.
+Here is to be seen the tomb of Wolfgang Lazius.

-The Church of our Lady of the Scots, on the Freiung, was built in 1155 and made over to Benedictine monks who came from Scotland in 1158.
+The Church of our Lady of the Scotch, on the Freiung, was built in 1155 and made over to Benedictine monks who came from Scotland in 1158.
 In 1418 it was finally occupied by German monks of that order.
-The structure of this church in its present form, dates from 1642-1650; it was entirely destroyed during the siege of the Turks (1683), but rebuilt in 1690.
+The structure of this church in its present form, dates from 1642-1650; it was entirely destroyed during the siege by the Turks (1683) but rebuilt in 1690.
+The paintings of the high altar are by Sondrart, the organ by Kober.
 It contains several interesting tombs.
-Here-are preserved the last remains of Duke Henry Jasomirgott, and those of the gallant defender of Vienna, Count paintings on its front are by Rahl.
-The entry and interior are beautifully decorated.
-This church belongs to the Austrian subjects of the Greek persuasion.
-For Turkish subjects of this confession, there is another place of worship (St. George's) on Hafnersteig.
+Here are preserved the last remains of Duke Henry Jasomirgott, and those of the gallant defender of Vienna, Count Rudiger de Starhemberg.